 Irrigate the bladder with this solution using the volumes and techniques you’ve discussed with your health care provider.
 In certain circumstances, your provider might instruct you to leave some irrigation in the bladder for a period of time to dissolve debris/mucous.

 Discontinue irrigation if it causes pain or discomfort.
-Do not use this solution if you believe your child has an acute urinary tract infection.

 This information is for educational purposes only.
 It is not intended to replace the advice of your health care providers.
 If you have any questions, talk with your doctor or others on your health care team.
 If you are a Gillette patient with urgent questions or concerns, please contact Telehealth Nursing at 651-229-3890.